-Ten to fifteen percent of elementary school students experience peer rejection, making school highly stressful, and contributing to emotional distress, internalizing and externalizing behavior problems, school disengagement, and elevated risk for long-term maladjustment (Ladd, 2006; Ve'ronneau et al., 2010).
+Ten percent to 15% of elementary school students experience peer rejection, making school highly stressful and contributing to emotional distress, internalizing and externalizing behavior problems, school disengagement, and elevated risk for long-term maladjustment (Ladd, 2006; Ve'ronneau et al., 2010).
 Accumulating evidence suggests that early school-based intervention can improve children's social adjustment and promote more positive outcomes for peer-rejected children (Gresham et al., 2006), fueling efforts to identify and support vulnerable children using multi-tiered systems of support (MTSS; Rodriguez et al., 2016).
 MTSS is an umbrella term that can encompass both academic and social-emotional supports and emphasizes whole-child, whole-school, team-based decision making with evidence-based supports at all levels.
-At the Tier 1 (universal) level, schools implement whole school approaches such as school-wide positive behavior support or social-emotional learning (SEL) programs to support the social, emotional, and behavioral adjustment of all students.
+At the Tier 1 (universal) level, schools implement wholeschool approaches such as school-wide positive behavior support or social-emotional learning (SEL) programs to support the social, emotional, and behavioral adjustment of all students.
 At Tier 2, MTSS models advocate the identification of students who require more intensive support to improve social and behavioral adjustment beyond that provided by Tier 1 universal programming.

 Social skills training is frequently used as a Tier 2 intervention, second in prevalence only to interventions that target disruptive behavior (Majeika et al., 2020; Rodriguez et al., 2016).
-However, researchers have noted that the classroom teachers who play a key role in identifying students for Tier 2 intervention may emphasize selective dimensions of student social difficulties that affect their classroom adjustment and miss other features that weigh heavily in peer evaluations (Hoffman et al., 2015) thereby limiting the effective tailoring of social skills training (Kern et al., 2020; Majeika et al., 2020).
-Peer rejected children are heterogeneous in terms of their behavioral characteristics (Ladd, 2006) which complicates the assessment challenge.
-Understanding the diverse characteristics that characterize peer-rejected students from both teacher and peer perspectives may assist schools in more effectively tailoring Tier 2 interventions in ways that address the multi-faceted needs of these students.
-The present study addressed this need by applying latent profile analyses to teacher and peer reports of the behaviors of a large sample of peer-rejected elementary school students.
+However, researchers have noted that the classroom teachers who play a key role in identifying students for Tier 2 intervention may emphasize selective dimensions of student social difficulties that affect their classroom adjustment and miss other features that weigh heavily in peer evaluations (Hoffman et al., 2015), thereby limiting the effective tailoring of social skills training (Kern et al., 2020; Majeika et al., 2020).
+Peer-rejected children are heterogeneous in terms of their behavioral characteristics (Ladd, 2006), which complicates the assessment challenge.
+Understanding the diverse characteristics that characterize peer-rejected students from both teacher and peer perspectives may assist schools in more effectively tailoring Tier 2